 He is survived by his loving wife, Marilyn "Lynn" (née Von Waldner); sister, Drusilla (Bruce) Gemmill; his sons, Durward J. (Candy), David R. (Michelle), Daniel W., James (Kristine), and David Martinez; daughters, Drusilla Mounkes, Anita (Gary) Black, and Ashley.
 Beloved stepchildren, George Von Waldner, Joseph (Val) Von Waldner, Patricia (Jeff) Sanders, Joanne Zeigler; 15 grandchildren, 10 great-grandchildren, and numerous nieces and nephews.

 Skip lead by example, a life worth of living.
 His legacy will live on through his family and those who were fortunate to have known him.
 He was so loving and loved.
 He will be missed dearly.

 In lieu of flowers, Skip's family requests that donations be made in Skips name to the American Legion

-A graveside service will take place at a future date at Greenwood Cemetery, Orlando, Florida.
+A graveside service will take place on Tuesday, January 28, 2020 at 11:00 am at Greenwood Cemetery, Orlando, Florida.